awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 ## Running an InSpec compliance scan<a name="integration-chef-inspec-running"></a>

-This section includes information about how to run an InSpec Compliance scan by using the Systems Manager console and the AWS CLI\.
-The console procedure shows you how to configure State Manager to run the scan\.
-The AWS CLI procedure shows you how to configure Run Command to run the scan\.
+This section includes information about how to run an InSpec compliance scan by using the Systems Manager console and the AWS CLI\.
+The console procedure shows how to configure State Manager to run the scan\.
+The AWS CLI procedure shows how to configure Run Command to run the scan\.

 ### Running an InSpec compliance scan with State Manager by using the console<a name="integration-chef-inspec-running-console"></a>